Inter-professional Collaboration and Learning

-Interprofessional collaborative practice: “ when multiple health workers from different professional backgrounds work together with patient, families, carers and communities to deliver the highest quality care” Elements of collaborative include respect, trust, shared decision making and partnerships.
-(World Health Organisation, 2010).
+When multiple health workers from different professional backgrounds work together with patients, families, carers and communities to deliver the highest quality care.
+Elements of effective collaborative practice include respect, trust, shared decision-making and partnerships (World Health Organisation.2010).

-Interprofessional learning: “when two or more health professionals learn about, from and with each other to enable effective collaboration and improve health outcomes (World Health Organisation, 2010).
+When two or more health professionals learn about, from and with each other to enable effective collaboration and improve health outcomes (World Health Organisation,2010).

-To learn more about the definitions and terminology for IPL please see:
+To learn more about the definitions and terminology for Inter-professional learning please click on link below

 National and International Awareness

-The World Health Organisation has recently published a vital document for advancing the cause of Interprofessional Collaborative Practice.
+The World Health Organisation advocates inter-professional education and collaboration and has published a Framework for Action on Inter-professional Education and Collaborative Practice.